Meet the AZ Chef Making Mouth-healthy Low-sugar Sauces

 JA: Could you tell us a little bit about your creative process?
 What does it look like when you get into the kitchen and start dreaming up new healthy sauce recipes?

 HG: A lot of the best recipes utilize what I have in the fridge, particularly now.
 I’ll think, “How can I substitute and use products that I have right now?”
 I think this is one of our more interesting times because we do have a lack of certain ingredients right now (due to COVID-19).
 It was difficult for me to learn how to put recipes on paper because I cook so intuitively, so I’ve now learned how to write my recipe before I ever get into the kitchen.
-Then I start to follow it, and then adjust and mark down my adjustments easily as I’m going.
+Then I start to follow it, and then adjust and mark down my adjustments easily as I go.

 JA: We know you’re a fourth-generation Arizonan, which is so rare!
 What do you love about Arizona?

 HG: Really, I love the state in general because we have so many different climates all in one state and all in a couple hours’ drive.
 We get that throughout the year.
 I get why people move here from other states because Arizonans know how to welcome people.
 I think we’re an outstanding group of people who look out for each other.
-The old western kind of thought process is still ingrained in our DNA: say what you mean and mean what you say.
+The old Western kind of thought process is still ingrained in our DNA: say what you mean and mean what you say.
 And that makes us authentic.

 JA: I’m a native as well, so I appreciate that sentiment.
 What’s your favorite cuisine to cook or to help others learn to cook?